Hongdaesik/accp/README.md

 ## Language

-accp api language is provided as a visual code extension program.
+accp api language is provided as a visual code extension program. **( preparing for distribution )**

 #### .api